How to Read Reversal Patterns for New Traders

 Reversal Patterns

-The commonly used reversal patterns are:
+The often used reversal patterns are:

 Double Tops Reversal Setup